I’m currently deleting and/or organizing all of my old digital notes from Evernote. My favorite entry, dated September 9, 2018:

 Neurons that fire together wire together, so seeing a pattern for the umpteenth time—information that our brain knows precisely what to do with—means less processing volatility for our neurons, allowing for more energy efficient categorization of a new piece of information.
 When we say “laziness is built deep into our brains,” we’re talking about milliseconds.

-The idea that “easy = good” comes up in many theories:
+The idea that “easy = good” comes up in many theories and frameworks in psychology:

 Thanks to billions of years of evolution, the brain is king of one thing: achieving its goals while using as little energy as possible.
 As long as we can survive with whatever information we have, there’s no reason to doubt it or look for evidence suggesting otherwise.
 Over time, this influences our attention, and we drift towards information that confirms our hunches—regardless of fact.
 (What news sources do you listen to?)
 It’s easier to pay attention to information that confirms our beliefs—and ignore whatever doesn’t seem true—than it is to upend our view of the world.